weekenthralling/tablegpt-agent/realtabbench/README.md

-# RealTabBench:  A varies of table-related benchmarks evaluations for tablegpt
+# Benchmark Evaluations:  A varies of (academical) table-related benchmarks evaluations for tablegpt

 ## Overview